bitquery/graphql-docs/docs/building-queries/FAQ.md

 Above, we have already shown how to get the USD price of an asset; now, let's get the supply.

-**Query to get supply**
+**Query to calculate token total supply**

 `Total supply =  Initial Supply + Minted supply - Burned supply`

-In the following query, we will get the initial supply from the contract attributed and then use transfer API to get mint and burns by checking how many tokens were sent or received from the dead address.
+The query below reads the token's initial supply from its smart contract attributes and then uses the Transfer API to sum minted and burned amounts by tracking tokens sent to or received from the zero address (`0x000...000`).

 [Open this query on IDE](https://ide.bitquery.io/Total-supply-of-FTC-token).